Skip to Content

 The non-toxic cookware from Xtrema is constructed of 100% pure ceramic.
 Their cookware has been approved by the FDA and meets California Prop 65 standards, demonstrating that it is free of more than 800 chemicals that might cause cancer, birth defects, or other reproductive harm.

 It’s the only genuinely ceramic cookware available that can be used on the stovetop, in the oven, and in the microwave, making it ideal for one-pot meals as well as braising, simmering, and baking which makes it extremely versatile in the kitchen.
-Xtrema has even heat distribution making it a versatile option for at-home cooks.
+Xtrema has even heat distribution making it a versatile option for the home cook.

 Shop Xtreme here